sosiristseng/julia-precompile-test/README.md

-# julia-precompile-test
+# Julia precompilation test
-Trying to avoid precompilation on CI tasks
+The quest to avoid re-precompilation in CI tasks.